 Typically, if someone only needs to use their Med Pay coverage and does not have to make a claim against their liability coverage because the other driver was at fault for the crash, a Med Pay-only claim against their policy should not have any drastic impact on what they pay for coverage.

 Many motorists, especially those concerned about uninsured drivers, may find that carrying Med Pay coverage gives them peace of mind.
-Seeking legal guidance to make sense of the different types of coverage that can apply after a car crash can help someone actually get the support they need after a wreck.
+Seeking legal guidance from a Denver car accident lawyer to make sense of the different types of coverage that can apply after a car crash can help someone actually get the support they need after a wreck.